thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 >If you update or replace the project in `/etc/tedge/apama/project`, you will need to restart the service again to load the new configuration.

-# Testing the Project
+# Testing a Project
 To publish messages to MQTT, thin-edge has a [built in command](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/howto-guides/005_pub_sub.md).
+You can publish/subscribe to any MQTT topic using this command not just thin-edge specific ones.
+The messages should be valid [thin-edge JSON](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/architecture/thin-edge-json.md) format.

 To test the quick-start example, first open a terminal to subscribe to the `tedge/measurements` topic